About

 Not the output.

-But the refusal to let the act of vision dissolve into spectacle.
+But the refusal to let the act of making images dissolve into spectacle.

 It’s about making sure we don’t forget how to see when one is presented.